Mimetis/Dotmim.Sync/docs/index.rst

 Available for syncing **SQL Server**, **MySQL**, **MariaDB**, **PostgreSQL** and **Sqlite** databases.

+Limitations and restrictions: The order of columns matters in DMS.
+Columns must be in the same order in a table on the client as on the server.

 .. note:: The source code is available on `Github <https://www.github.com/mimetis/dotmim.sync>`_.

    This framework is still in beta.
 There is no support other than me and the time I can put on it.
 Don't be afraid to reach me out, but expect delay sometimes :)